robgpita/flows2fim/README.md

  - `validate`: Given a FIM library folder and a rating curves database, validate there is one-to-one correspondence between the entries of the rating curves table and FIM library objects.

 ### Dependencies:
- - `GDAL` must be installed and available in PATH
+ - `GDAL` must be installed and available in PATH.
+Must be version 3.8 or greater (although if only working with depth libraries, 3.4 should be sufficient)

 ### Units:
 Current support is for English units.
 The flow values must be in `cfs`